 Reporting requirements for fetal deaths are determined by each state, and thus, requirements differ significantly (Chap.
 1, Vital Statistics).
 Most states require reporting of fetal deaths at 20 weeks’ gestation or older or a minimum 350-g birthweight—roughly equivalent to 20 weeks—or some combination of these two.
 Seven states require fetal deaths before 20 weeks to be reported, and one state sets the threshold at 16 weeks.
 Three states require reporting of fetal deaths with birthweights 500 g or more—roughly equivalent to 22 weeks.
 There is substantial evidence that not all fetal deaths for which reporting is required are actually recorded (MacDorman, 2012).
 This is most likely at the earlier gestations of various state requirements.

-The overall fetal mortality rate at 20 weeks or more for the United States has steadily declined since 1985 from ...
+The overall fetal mortality rate at 20 weeks or more for the United States has steadily declined since 1985 from 7.8 to 6.1 per ...